OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-35.md

 Jacob set up a pillar over her grave; it is the pillar of Rachel’s grave to this day.

 ## Genesis 35:21
-Israel journeyed on and pitched his tent beyond the tower of Eder.
+Israel continued his journey and set up his tent beyond the tower of Eder.

 ## Genesis 35:22
 While Israel was residing in that land, Reuben went and lay with his father’s concubine Bilhah, and Israel heard of it.
 Now Jacob had twelve sons: